nyancss/nyancss-class-names/README.md

 # @nyancss/class-names

-NyanCSS class names generator.
+Nyan CSS class names generator.
 The package is used in bundler integration packages.

 - See Nyan CSS docs at [the main repo](https://github.com/nyancss/nyancss).
 - See [the package changelog](./CHANGELOG.md).